christag/passwordpub/README.md

 # Password Pub

-(formerly flaskpass)
-This is a simple password generator that delivers passwords over HTTP using Python3 and Flask.
+This is a cocktail-bar-themed password generator that delivers passwords over HTTP using Python3 and Flask.

 ## Getting Started